-2 Touch the Demo Mode button.
+2. Touch the Demo Mode button.

-When the HemoSphere advanced monitoring platform runs in Demo Mode, all audible alarms are disabled
+When the HemoSphere advanced monitoring platform runs in Demo Mode, all audible alarms are disabled.

-3 Select the demonstration monitoring mode:
+Select the demonstration monitoring mode:

-Invasive: See chapter 9: HemoSphere Swan-Ganz Module Monitoring for details on monitoring with the HemoSphere Swan-Ganz module and Invasive monitoring mode.
+Invasive: See chapter 9: HemoSphere Swan-Ganz Module Monitoring on page 157 for details on monitoring with the HemoSphere Swan-Ganz module and Invasive monitoring mode.

-Minimally-Invasive: See chapter 10: Monitoring with the HemoSphere Pressure Cable for details on monitoring with the HemoSphere pressure cable and Minimally-Invasive monitoring mode.
+Minimally-Invasive: See chapter 10: Monitoring with the HemoSphere Pressure Cable on page 177 for details on monitoring with the HemoSphere pressure cable and Minimally-Invasive monitoring mode.

-Non-Invasive: See chapter 11: HemoSphere ClearSight Module Noninvasive Monitoring for details on monitoring with the HemoSphere ClearSight module and Non-Invasive monitoring mode.
+Non-Invasive: See chapter 11: HemoSphere ClearSight Module Noninvasive Monitoring on page 188 for details on monitoring with the HemoSphere ClearSight module and Non-Invasive monitoring mode.